dayana0425/Build-A-Trip/reports/checklist.md

 * Are exceptions used rather than return codes?
 * Is null passed or returned?
 (It shouldn't be.)

-### Style
-* Are method variables defined close to the code where they’re used or at the start of the method?
-* Do the constant/variable/class names conform to standards?
-(Constants should be all capital letters with underscores, variables should be camel case, the first letter should be capitalized for class names.)
-* Are the maps, tables, and buttons corresponding and neat?
-* Whether the color of the corresponding area is the same, including buttons, lines and tables?

 ### Testing
 * Is there a test for this code?
 * Does the test code test a good subset of cases?